Quick math example

 Track reconstitution date and doses remaining

-Once a vial is reconstituted, beyond-use dates and storage become part of the protocol.
-PepSync stores reconstitution date alongside the calculator inputs so you do not lose track between doses.
+PepSync stores the reconstitution date alongside the calculator inputs and counts the doses remaining, so you do not lose track between days of a cycle.